econ-ark/econ-ark-tools/Virtual/Machine/ISO-maker/Files/For-Target/0-README.md

 all the components necessary to turn it into an Econ-ARK machine.

-This may wipe out some of the existing configuration settings of the machine, so if you want to preserve your existing settings you should do a backup before running these scripts.
+This may wipe out some of the existing configurations, so if you want to preserve your existing settings, do a backup before running these scripts.

 A script that makes a ['timeshift'](https://teejeetech.com/timeshift/) backup is